 In addition, a minimum total of 72 semester credit hours is required for the doctoral degree.
 At least 24 credit hours must be in courses 500-level or higher.

 A graduate student will be assigned to a preliminary adviser when admitted as a degree-seeking student.
-However, an academic adviser will be assigned officially before the student's Plan of Study is submitted.
+However, an academic adviser will be assigned officially before the student's mandatory advising session is required, and is assigned by the academic unit.
 The student may subsequently change adviser by initiating a request in Graduate Degree Works using the eForms tab.

-Any changes in an approved Plan of Study must be filed by submitting and eForms for Degree Works request for Course Substitution and Exception.
-The Office of Graduate Academic Affairs may not approve changes in the program after the student has filed an application for graduation.
-Courses that fulfill the degree requirements as shown on the Graduate Degree Works Audit and completed courses listed on the approved Plan of Study will be counted toward the student's GPA for graduation; a minimum of a 3.00 GPA is required for graduation.
-A completed course may not be eliminated from the Plan of Study in order to raise the program GPA required for graduation.
+The Office of Graduate Academic Affairs may not approve these requests after the student has filed an application for graduation.
+Courses that fulfill the degree requirements, including failed courses shown in the Fallthrough block in the Graduate Degree Works Worksheet, will be counted toward the student's GPA for graduation; a minimum of a 3.00 GPA is required for graduation.
+A completed course may not be removed from the student's major GPA calculation, subject to course repeat policy (see the Repeating a Course section of the Graduate Bulletin).

 7.4 Change of a Previously Recorded Letter Grade